verisurf/verisurf-api/tcp-examples/Electron/README.md

 - Enable TCP socket connection within Verisurf
 - Clone or download repository source code
+- Download and install NodeJS - https://nodejs.org/en/
+- Use Node Package Manager to install Electron globally "npm install -g electron"
-- Use node package manager to install dependencies
+- Use Node Package Manage to install dependencies in the project folder "npm install"
-- Start application using Electron
+- Open a command prompt or terminal window, navigate to source directory then type "electron ."